Gold canyon heart & Home

-Of the 140+ original mentors of GCHH’s peer-to-peer program that have been released, none have recidivated.
+Of the 140+ original mentors of the peer-to-peer program that have been released, none have recidivated.
 These original mentors were responsible for helping over 4,200 men and woman successfully reenter the community.

 We do ask that you return one good deed with another and perform an act of kindness.
 This generous cycle of compassion and goodwill continues indefinitely.